tmallz/tim-omalley-hw-week-14/README.md

   - Run 'npm i' in the command line to install the all the npm packages
   - Run 'npm run build' in the command line to build the tailwind css style sheet

+## Known Bugs

+- Deployed from the heroku CLI via bash and deleted the app. gitHub still lists this build as an active envrionement even though the link leads to a 404 error site.

 ## MIT License

 Copyright (c) 2021 Tim O'Malley